AnimeThemes/animethemes-web/README.md

 ; Set this to the URL on which your local API is served.
 ;
-; (If you do not have a local instance of animethemes-server set up ; you can also use the production or staging URLs of the AnimeThemes API.
+; (If you do not have a local instance of animethemes-server set up ; you can also use the production or beta URLs of the AnimeThemes API.
 ; Keep in mind though that this puts addtional load on our servers.
 ; That's why it's recommended to set up your own API instance locally.)
 ANIMETHEMES_API_URL=http://localhost